Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 To give some sort of variety to the text, I've use Open Sans Condensed for the headers.

 For the small text I've used 'Crimson text', a serif font.

+**Imagery**
+The Home page has a black and white hero image of a microphone to attract the attention of the user and to show the website is music related.
+On top of the image I have put a dark overlay to soften the image and make the text stand out even more.

+The ‘About Us’ page has portrait images of the members of the groups.
+The images have a border with the same orange colour as the buttons, to tie the colour scheme together.

+I’ve used alternating white and grey backgrounds to indicate a new section.

 # **Features**